RK1214/Angular16to20/migration-scripts/HOW_TO_RUN.md

 2. Go to your project: `cd /path/to/project`
 3. Make executable: `chmod +x migration-scripts/*.sh`
 4. Run Phase 1: `./migration-scripts/phase1-preparation.sh`
-5. Run Phase 2: `./migration-scripts/phase2-flex-layout-to-css-robust.sh` ⭐ (Recommended)
+5. Run Phase 2: `./migration-scripts/phase2-flex-layout-to-css-nodejs.sh` ⭐ (Recommended - Node.js)
+   - Or use Python: `./migration-scripts/phase2-flex-layout-to-css-robust.sh`
-   - Or use original: `./migration-scripts/phase2-flex-layout-to-css.sh`
+   - Or use original bash: `./migration-scripts/phase2-flex-layout-to-css.sh`
 6. Continue with phase3, phase4, phase5, phase6

 **That's all you need!** The scripts will guide you through everything else.